Cosmas Indicopleustes

 World map, by Cosmas Indicopleustes.
 The map is oriented with north to the top.

-Cosmas Indicopleustes (Κοσμᾶς Ἰνδικοπλεύστης; also known as Cosmas the Monk) was a merchant and later hermit from Alexandria in Egypt.
-He was a 6th-century traveller who made several voyages to India during the reign of emperor Justinian.
+Cosmas Indicopleustes (Κοσμᾶς Ἰνδικοπλεύστης; also known as Cosmas the Monk) was a 6th-century merchant and later hermit from Alexandria in Egypt.
+However, despite his moniker, "Cosmas the Monk", Cosmas himself says nothing that would indicate his involvement with monastic life.
+He was a traveller who made several voyages to the Kingdom of Aksum, and India during the reign of emperor Justinian.
 His work Christian Topography contained some of the earliest and most famous world maps.

 Cosmas was a pupil of the East Syriac Patriarch Aba I and was himself a follower of the Church of the East.

-Voyage

-Around AD 550, while a monk in the retirement of a Sinai cloister, Cosmas wrote the once-copiously illustrated Christian Topography, a work partly based on his personal experiences as a merchant on the Red Sea and Indian Ocean in the early 6th century.
-His description of India and Ceylon during the 6th century is invaluable to historians.
-Cosmas seems to have personally visited the Kingdom of Axum in modern day northern Ethiopia, as well as Eritrea.
-He sailed along the coast of Socotra, but it cannot be ascertained that he really visited India and Ceylon.
+In fact, Cosmas is the one who provided the earliest most definitive evidence that the Nestorians were in India in the mid sixth century.
+At this time, Cosmas became a student of the future East Syrian patriarch.
+Cosmas's careful account regarding the spread of the Nestorian churches shows important information, specifically regarding the Church of the East's southern branch.
+He shows that Syriac and Persian were coequal in regards to the language of Christian introduction and commerce.

 Indicopleustes

 "Indicopleustes" means "Indian voyager", from πλέω "(I) sail".
 While it is known from classical literature, especially the Periplus Maris Erythraei, that there had been trade between the Roman Empire and India from the first century BC onwards, Cosmas's report is one of the few from individuals who had actually made the journey.
 He described and sketched some of what he saw in his Topography.
 Some of these have been copied into the existing manuscripts, the oldest dating to the 9th century.
 In 522 AD, he mentions several ports of trade on the Malabar Coast (South India).
 He is the first traveller to mention Soriyani Christians in present-day Kerala in India.
-He wrote: "Even in Taprobane, an island in Further India, where the Indian sea is, there is a Church of Christians, with clergy and a body of believers, but I know not whether there be any Christians in the parts beyond it.
+He wrote:"Even in Taprobane, an island in Further India, where the Indian sea is, there is a Church of Christians, with clergy and a body of believers, but I know not whether there be any Christians in the parts beyond it.
 In the country called Malê, where the pepper grows, there is also a church, and at another place called Calliana there is moreover a bishop, who is appointed from Persia.
 In the island, again, called the Island of Dioscoridês, which is situated in the same Indian sea, and where the inhabitants speak Greek, having been originally colonists sent thither by the Ptolemies who succeeded Alexander the Macedonian, there are clergy who receive their ordination in Persia, and are sent on to the island, and there is also a multitude of Christians. […] The island [of Sri Lanka] has also a church of Persian Christians who have settled there, and a Presbyter who is appointed from Persia, and a Deacon and a complete ecclesiastical ritual.
 But the natives and their kings are heathens."